FoxoTech/methylprep/docs/cli.md

-# using methylprep from the command line
+# Using methylprep from the Command Line

 The most common use case is processing `.idat` files on a computer within a command line interface.
 This can also be done in a Jupyter notebook, but large data sets take hours to run and Jupyter will take longer to run these than command line.

 ![processing pipeline](https://github.com/FoxoTech/methylprep/blob/master/docs/methylprep-processing-pipeline.png?raw=true)

-## getting help from command line
+## Getting Help from Command Line

 `methylprep` provides a command line interface (CLI) so the package can be used directly in bash/batchfile or windows/cmd scripts as part of building your custom processing pipeline.